 Head of Department: Mr DJO Seabrook

-Technicians: Mrs K Pincott and Mrs S Tripathi
+Technicians: Mrs S Tripathi and Mr D Hall

 Years 7 and 8 are taught general Science until Year 9 when Physics, Chemistry and Biology are taught as separate subjects.
 The Chemistry department is a successful and thriving department.
 We are housed in three well equipped laboratories, each fully serviced allowing a wide range of practical work to be undertaken.
 We are well supported by two technicians who allow us to deliver a curriculum with a strong practical content.
 We offer a full range of courses to all students, from the National Curriculum Chemistry course which is studied in Years 7 and 8 to the AQA GCSE and A-Level Chemistry courses.

-The department runs a KS3 Science Club.
-In addtion, we run weekly clinics to support learning, aimed at students in Keystages 4 and 5.
+The department runs weekly clinics to support learning, aimed at students in Keystages 4 and 5

 Better Things for Better Living Through Chemistry.
 (Advertising campaign slogan for the DuPont Company from 1935)

 Years 7 and 8

-Year 7: In the first part of the National curriculum course, students study Particles, Acids and Alkalis, Mixtures and Compounds, and Chemical change.
+Year 7: In the first part of the National curriculum course, students study Particles, Acids and alkalis, mixtures and compounds and Chemical change.
 They will be introduced to chemical symbols and are expected to start using them to write chemical formulae and equations.

-Year 8: In the second part of the National curriculum course, students study the energy changes in chemical reactions, develop their understanding of Patterns of Reactivity within the periodic table, and investigate the Properties of Materials.
-They conclude their National Curriculum study by looking at how Earth’s natural resources are used by the chemical industry.
+Year 8: In the second part of the National curriculum course, students study the energy changes in chemical reactions, develop their understanding of patterns of reactivity within the periodic table, and investigate the properties of materials.
+They conclude the National Curriculum study by looking at how Earth’s natural resources are used by the chemical industry.

 Link to national curriculum page: